compdemocracy/polis/README.md

 ## ⚡ Running Polis

-Polis comes with Docker infrastructure for running a complete system.
+Polis comes with Docker infrastructure for running a complete system, whether for a [production deployment](#-production-deployment) or a [development environment](#-development-tooling) (details for each can be found in later sections of this document).
 As a consequence, the only prerequisite to running Polis is that you install a recent `docker` (and Docker Desktop if you are on Mac).

 If you aren't able to use Docker for some reason, the various `Dockerfile`s found in subdirectories (`math`, `server`, `*-client`) of this repository _can_ be used as a reference for how you'd set up a system manually.